 Step Two: Relay a compelling message.
 Answer the question: Why should the audience care?

 Paint a vivid picture that will resonate specifically with your target audience.
 Make sure to clearly detail how the problem affects this audience and highlight the negative implications that it has for them.
-Success in this step lays in researching your audience and finding the most effective and impactful way to demonstrate the consequences that this problems could have for them.
+Success in this step lays in researching your audience and finding the most effective and impactful way to demonstrate the consequences that this problem could have for them.